lekhrajdinkar/solution-engineer/01_aws/03_database/00_quickOverview.md

 ### 4. **Amazon `DocumentDB` (with MongoDB compatibility)**
 - Fully managed document database service.
+- store, query, and index JSON data
+- it does not have an in-memory caching layer :point_left:
 - Compatible with **MongoDB**.
 - Features:
     - Purpose-built for JSON workloads.